eliasgrilo/portfolio/README.md

 		- [ML Logistic Regression](): Predicting salary class of a person using logistic regression.
 		- [ML Decision Trees and Random Forests](): Using Decision Trees and Random Forests to classify schools as Private or Public.

-You can find me in the Linkedin [here](https://www.linkedin.com/in/eliasgrilo/).
+You can find me in the Linkedin [eliasgrilo](https://www.linkedin.com/in/eliasgrilo/).

-work opportunities or collaborations, Please shoot an email at eliasggrilo@gmail.com.
+Work opportunities or collaborations, Please shoot an email at eliasggrilo@gmail.com.

 Thank you!